Ronald D. Moore: Helix (2014–2015)

 On January 16, 2013, Deadline announced that Moore would return to the SyFy Channel as executive producer of a new series Helix.
 The project was "written on spec" by Cameron Porsandeh.
-Helix is described as being "about a team of scientists investigating a possible disease outbreak at an Arctic research facility who find themselves trying to protect the world from annihilation."
+Helix was described as being "about a team of scientists investigating a possible disease outbreak at an Arctic research facility who find themselves trying to protect the world from annihilation."
 SyFy Channel made a 13-episode direct-to-series order (i.e., without waiting to produce a pilot episode), and it began airing on SyFy on January 10, 2014.
 While the marketing heavily billed Moore's involvement in the project, he only contributed as a consultant at the opening pitch meetings, and was not the creator or showrunner – thus his actual involvement in the project was very limited.
 The series was cancelled after two seasons due to record low ratings.